CanerIrfanoglu/advances_in_ml/README.md

 Onwards, there are visuals of the strategy results with varying combinations of these parameters.

-# PART IV - USEFUL FINANCIAL FEATURES
+# PART 4 - USEFUL FINANCIAL FEATURES

 ## Chapter 17 - Structural Breaks